 If the Trauma Buy Back benefit or Trauma Buy Back Plus option apply, the Trauma Cover is automatically reinstated to the amount that applied under the policy immediately before the Trauma Cover was reduced to less than \$10,000.
-This happens 12 months after we paid the claim which resulted in the reduction.
+This happens on the last day of the buy back period.